BernardinD/PhotoWordFind/README.md

-downloading the keystore, parsing the Firebase Functions config value and registering the SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing—and finally writes a `.bootstrap_complete` file.
-The Android build checks for this file and runs the script automatically when absent.
+downloading the keystore, parsing the Firebase Functions config value and registering the SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing—and finally writes a `.bootstrap_complete` file in the repository root.
+Because Gradle executes from the `android` subdirectory it looks for this flag relative to the parent directory and runs the script automatically when it is absent.